NavalKishor85/rock-paper-scissors-game/README.md

 ## Getting Started

-To start the game, open a terminal in this directory and run:
+To start the game, open a terminal in this directory, and run:
 ```powershell
 python main.py
 ```